 Best Backpacking Tents of 2024

 In choosing the right backpacking tent, you have a wide range of options from minimalist ultralight shelters to inexpensive and heavier entry-level models.
-But uses and budgets vary, and the ideal...
+Uses and budgets vary, and the ideal tent for beginners and those taking shorter trips differs...

 Best Ultralight Tents of 2024

-In the ultralight backpacking world, The Big Three refers to the most important (and heaviest) pieces in your kit: your backpack, sleeping bag, and shelter.
-Shaving a pound (or two) off of each of these items can go a long way...
+In the ultralight backpacking world, The Big Three refers to the most important (and heaviest) pieces in your kit: your backpack, sleep system (sleeping bag and pad), and shelter.
+Shaving a pound or two off of each of these items can go a long way...

 Best Budget Backpacking Tents of 2024

-A premium two-person backpacking tent can cost upwards of $500, but not everyone needs best-in-class performance.
-Casual weekenders and those just dipping their toes into backpacking can save a lot...
+A premium two-person backpacking tent can cost upwards of $700, but not everyone needs best-in-class performance.
+Casual weekenders and those just dipping their toes into backpacking can save a lot of money with a budget design.
+These tents are often...

 Zpacks Duplex Zip Tent Review